 Our team have dealt for many years with a number of highly reputable local funeral directors in Salisbury, Andover or Amesbury – and we are happy to introduce you to them.

-As you can see from the list below, depending on the size of the estate, there is quite a lot that the administrator or executor has to do.
+As you can see from the list below, depending on the size of the estate, there is quite a lot that the executor has to do.

 That’s why many people prefer solicitors to handle the entire probate process for them.
 But remember – if you feel able to deal with some of these tasks yourself, the probate team here at Bonallack and Bishop is more than happy to help you with as much or as little of the work as you wish.

 - Compile a full list of property contained in the Estate – which will include details of all bank account balances, savings, investments, personal possessions, insurance policies and any land or property owned.

 - Let everyone know about the death – including credit card companies, banks or building societies, utility providers, council tax, HMRC, social security office etc.